wolfe-ml/wolfe-ml.github.io/_posts/2022-03-14-dataset-catography.markdown

 This looks like a mixed review and may prompt the addition of a new class for our dataset

-Dataset cartography, like its name suggests, is the art of mapping the data used to train your deep learning model.

 ## What is a datamap?

-A datamap displays a distribution of the easy to learn, hard to learn, or ambiguous samples in the data.
+A data-map displays a distribution of the easy to learn, hard to learn, or ambiguous samples in the data.

-## How to map your dataset
+## Training Dynamics?

 ## Sources: